Columned campus building lit up at night with students walking pathways in front

-With college starting up again soon, it’s easy to get lost in the excitement of a new semester.
-But while you are preparing for a busy year of studies, extracurricular activities, and socializing, it is important to also keep safety in mind.
-According to the US Department of Education, there were a total of 36,248 crimes reported at over 11,000 campuses in 2015—a really daunting number.
-But if you have a plan, it will be much easier to stay safe at college.
+When a new year of college starts back up, it’s easy to get lost in the excitement of the new semester.
+But while preparing for a busy year of studies, extracurricular activities, and socializing, it is important to keep your everyday safety in mind.
+According to the US Department of Education, there were a total of 38,309 crimes reported on over 10,500 campuses across the country in 2022—a really daunting number.
+However, if you have a few strategies up your sleeve, it will be much easier to keep yourself safe while in college.

-There is a reason people say there’s safety in numbers.
-If you go out at night, whether to a party or the library, it is a lot better to go in a group.
-Not only are you less likely to be the victim of a crime when you are surrounded by friends, but it is easier to be safe with friends.
-If you go to a party and are drinking (which you should only do if you are 21 or over), you should also have a designated driver, which not only prevents accidents but can keep you out of trouble too.
-You can really keep an eye out for each other in a group as well, making sure you drink responsibly and stay away from any dangerous stuff that might be going on, including underage drinking or the use of illegal narcotics.
+There's a reason people say there’s safety in numbers.
+If you go out at night, whether to a party or the library, it's a lot better to go in a group.
+You're less likely to be the victim of a crime when surrounded by friends, plus it's easier to feel safe and at ease with them.
+If you go to a party and are drinking (which you should only do if you are 21 or over), you should also have a designated driver, which not only prevents accidents but can keep you out of legal trouble too.
+You can keep an eye out for each other in a group as well, making sure you drink responsibly and stay away from any dangerous stuff that might be going on, including underage drinking or the use of illegal narcotics.

 Related: Urgent Do's and Don'ts for Safe College Partying

-Please, keep all of this in mind while preparing for college.
+Please, keep all of this in mind while preparing for college each year.
 Being safe is going to make enjoying campus life a lot better.
-And if you have been the victim of a crime, please notify your security officers and surround yourself with people who support you.
+And if you have been the victim of a crime, please notify your security officers as soon as possible and surround yourself with people who support you.

 Like what you’re reading?